dvndrsn/dvndrsn.github.io/_drafts/2018-01-23-the-last-responsbile-moment.markdown

 ---
 layout:   post
 title:    "You Ain't Gonna Need That, but More Legos Never Hurt"
 subtitle: "The Last Responsible Moment"
 author:   "Dave Anderson"
 date:     2018-01-23
+tags:     projects
+project:  "The Rabbit Hole Podcast"
 ---

 Often a theme that we joke about as we come up with ideas for episodes for [The Rabbit Hole podcast][podcast], we finally recorded an episode about [_The Last Responsible Moment_][episode-transcripts].